 4. Describe your skills (your elevator pitch) to meet that job

 If you were in an elevator with someone and they asked you to describe yourself, how would you do it?
 How do you describe yourself and your experience in 30 seconds?
 It tells the recruiter that you know yourself and your skills, can you get to the point and can communicate it.

 What could be more stressful than an interview?
 What interview questions will they ask?
 How do you answer and when do you stop answering?
 There are many different types of interviews: text, phone, video, Skype, face-to-face and more to come.
 This field continues to change and being successful requires you to understand how to tell your story regardless of the format.
 Interviewing is more than just answering questions; they are evaluating multiple facets about you.
 Do you have the technical skills for the position?
 How do you communicate?
 How do you dress?
 How do you sit in front of an interviewer?
 What is important to you?
 What values do you bring?
 How creative are you?
 If you are not sure, get some Interview Coaching.

 Prepare at least three questions to ask the interviewer.
+Ask questions that you cannot find the answer somewhere else.
+Ask about culture, about your interviewer's experiences or what a typical day is like.
 It shows that you are interested in the job and the company.
 Ask what the next steps are and confirm that you are interested in the position.
 Thank the interviewer for the interview and follow up with a note as well.
 Email or handwritten notes are both okay, but do not wait too long.

 Lindsey Levine was in the corporate world for 30 years in a Sales Management Position where one of his key responsibilities was hiring.
 He transitioned to his new career and is the principal of Lindsey Levine Resume and Interviewing Preparation.